jweinst1/KamooDB/README.md

 ## Goal

 The goal of Kamoo is to provide a single file, light weight, yet fast key value store, that can be used in similar settings to sqlite, but is entirely focused on key-value operations.

+## Design

+Kamoo's design centers around an on-disk format that can be sliced into equal sized chunks called pages.
+These pages have different roles depending on the portion of the database they are used in.
+Currently, a page must be a size that is a multiple of the page size from calling `sysconf` .
+The first four bytes of a page represent the "next" page, similar to a singly linked list.
+These four bytes are always a 32 bit signed integer, indicating the page number.
+This also means the maximum number of pages in a KamooDB file is 2,147,483,647.

+The types of pages in Kamoo are listed below:

+* Header: The first page of a Kamoo document is the header page.
+The header page contains various information about the database file, like the load factor, the hash roots, space block roots, as well as the total number of items stored.
+* Hash: A hash page or block is a page that serves as part of the hash table itself.
+These blocks have a next block 4 byte section at the beginning of the block, and the remainder of the block is used for 12 byte storage pointers
+* space: A space page or block is essentially a free list of storage memory within a file.
+These are blocks that begin with a 4 byte next block pointer, followed by a 32 bit signed integer length.